Ximena Rincón: Cabinet Minister (2014–2016)

-Senator (2018–present)
+Senator (2018–2026)

 In the 2017 parliamentary elections, she ran for Senate in the 9th District (Maule Region) for the 2018–2026 term, winning 38,750 votes (10.48% of valid votes cast).

 Since March 21, 2018, she has served on the Economy Committee, which she chaired until March 13, 2019.
 She also sits on the Maritime Interests, Fisheries and Aquaculture Committee (which she has chaired since May 15, 2020) and the Agriculture Committee.
 Since April 11, 2018, she has served on the Joint Budget Committee.

 Since April 3, 2018, she has also served on the Special Committee on Children and Adolescents, which she has chaired since March 12, 2019.

 On December 23, 2020, Rincón registered her presidential pre-candidacy to represent the PDC in the internal primary held on January 24, 2021.
 She won that primary, but the party ultimately selected Yasna Provoste as its presidential candidate.

 On August 25, 2021, following Provoste's resignation to run for president, the PDC board appointed Rincón as President of the Senate, making her the fourth woman in Chilean history to hold that office.
 She stepped down on March 11, 2022, the same day she began serving on the Future Challenges, Science, Technology and Innovation Committee, as well as the Foreign Relations Committee.

-Departure from the PDC and Founding of Demócratas
+Leader of Demócratas

 On October 27, 2022, she announced her resignation from the PDC, ending a 40-year affiliation.
 On November 2, 2022, she, along with fellow former senator Matías Walker and other ex-members of centrist parties, founded a new political party called Demócratas.
+In November 2025, the party received an order of dissolution after failing to reach the minimum vote threshold in parliamentary elections.